Esther Eillam: Feminist Activism

 In 1990, Eillam initiated and participated in Operation Witnesses, conducted by a number of feminist organizations that gathered testimonies from victims of violence.
 That same year, Eillam participated in the first Israeli group for nonviolent communication, based on Marshall Rosenberg's method, as well as mediation courses and joint seminars that brought together Israeli Jews and Palestinians.
 Among her other activities during this time, Eillam was one of the founders and activists of the Coalition Against Trafficking in Women and the Tamar organization for women in prostitution.
 In the early 1990s, Eilam and an active sex worker jointly founded the organization "We Are Worthy," which worked to help prostitutes, and to create a change in the public attitude towards sex workers.
 The organization conducted field trips, seminars, and other educational activities, published a newsletter, and contributed to research and articles on the subject.
-Eillam is also one of the founders of the Women's Community School, which is committed to multiculturalism, and prepared a bibliography of feminist literature in Hebrew and English for the institution, as well as a curriculum for a course on violence against women.
+Eillam was also one of the founders of the Women's Community School, which is committed to multiculturalism, and prepared a bibliography of feminist literature in Hebrew and English for the institution, as well as a curriculum for a course on violence against women.